MuzzzammilMia/StockAnalysis/README.txt

 Styling convention: PEP8
 Naming convention: CamelCase
+Software Used: Jupyter Notebook
+Modules Used: Pandas, MatPlotLib, NumPy

 Description: The aim of this project is to project analytics for potentially viable stocks to invest in.
 The aim of this project is to provide technical data to see whether a stock is potentially investable.